nemo0622/pokeemerald-expansion/Seaglass README.md

 - Implement SageDeoxys sprites!
 Very pretty
 - Convert scripts to PoryScript and code extra events
     - Add some more NPCs across the overworld, with gift eggs and fun tidbits
-        - Add NPC quests giving Tinkatink and Applin eggs (based on poll)
+        - Add NPC quests giving Applin egg (based on poll)
-        - Add Professor Oak NPC giving Spiky Ear Pichu after registering X # of Pokémon in the Dex
     - Create quest NPCs to give some helpful optional items (Oval Charm, etc)
-    - Add Kimono Girls to Mossdeep, give lore about connections to Johto Region?
+    - Watch Saffron City TV video about fixing Hoenn to figure out what to add to Pacifidlog lol
 - Add more general QOL features where necessary
-    - Make unused Pokedolls obtainable, and make Lilycove department sale happen more often
-    - Place to purchase all evolution items (Fortree?)
+- Script intro sequence with Professor Elm discussing your move from JOHTO
 - After Expansion 1.9.0 adds follower system, maybe revamp follower sprites to be in retro style to fit game?
 - DexNav!
 - Day/Night system?
 Maybe with FakeRTC system using internal clock system?